fltt/make4java/README.md

 components add as many `$(<componentname>.buildname)` as required to the target's prerequisites (more on this in the next section).

+The sample `Makefile.in` define a several target, most of which are for internal use and are not meant to be invoked directly from the command line, except for the following ones:

+* `compile`: will compile all the Java classes and native object files
+* `check-<componentname>`: will run the test suite of the specified component
+* `components`: will build all the components' JAR archives and native libraries
+* `package`: will build all the packages defined in the "Packaging" section of the `Makefile.in`

+"More targets" is intended to add more targets to the ones described above.
-Lastly, "Standard targets" contains the targets -- plus `doc` -- any GNU Build System compliant `Makefile` must support.
+The provided `Makefile.in` defines the "standard targets" any GNU Build System compliant `Makefile` must support.
-I chose them just to give `Makefile.in` some resemblance to Automake produced `Makefile`s, but you can really use whatever targets you want.
+I chose them just to give `Makefile.in` some resemblance to Automake produced `Makefile`s, but you can really define whatever targets you want.

-The Standard targets are:
+The standard targets are:

-* `all` (also the default target): it will just build the package(s), in fact, it is just an alias for the package(s) target(s)
+* `all` (also the default target): it will just build the package(s), in fact, it is just an alias for the package target
-* `install` and `install-strip`: for there's nothing to install they are just more aliases for the package(s) target(s)
+* `install` and `install-strip`: for there's nothing to install they are just more aliases for the package target
 * `uninstall`: this target will do nothing, for nothing is installed
 * `clean`: will remove any file built by `make` -- to keep things as simple as possible, the sample project stores all the generated files